Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Chickpeas

 Canned chickpeas allow you to make this recipe in less than 30 minutes.
-In addition, they add a pleasant nutty taste and wholesome plant protein.
+In addition, they add a pleasant nutty taste and wholesome plant protein that makes the dish more fulfilling and nutritious.

 If you use dry chickpeas, soak them overnight first, then boil them for about 2 hours (or until tender) in a pot with plenty of lightly salted water.